Explore unique ways to travel in the Western Cape

 Motorbike enthusiasts can rent a Harley Davidson from Makani or Cape Bike Travel and explore some of the world’s most scenic drives.

-If you are more interested in the machines than travelling there are some wonderful museums you can visit.
+If you are more interested in machines than travelling, there are some wonderful museums you can visit.
+Such as The Franschhoek Motor Museum.
+The Wijnland Auto Museum, the Matjiesfontein Transport Museum, Motorbike museumSedgefied cars or the Outeniqua transport museum–

 Bicycles and Scooters

 For a slower, more active way to explore, consider renting a bicycle.
-Numerous places around the Western Cape offer bike rentals, including electric bikes (e-bikes) for those who need a little extra help.
-Scootours offers non-motorized scooters in areas like Table Mountain and the Winelands, providing a unique way to experience the landscape.
+Numerous places around the Western Cape offer bike rentals, including electric bikes (e-bikes).
+For those who need a little extra help.
+Scootours offers non-motorized scooters in areas like Table Mountain and the Winelands This provides a unique way to experience the landscape.

 Take the country road

-For a more rural experience, try a tractor tour at Cape Dry Tractor, The wine tractor or a donkey cart ride in Gamkaskloof near Calitzdorp Or in the Cederberg At Op die Berg, you can enjoy an elegant carriage ride drawn by beautiful horses.
-For beach lovers, horseback riding along Noordhoek Beach is a popular choice.
+For a more rural experience, try a tractor tour at Cape Dry Tractor, The wine tractor.
+Or you could travel in the Western Cape in the old-fashioned way, try a donkey cart ride in Gamkaskloof near Calitzdorp or in the Cederberg.
+At Op die Berg, you can enjoy an elegant carriage ride drawn by beautiful horses.
+For beach lovers, horseback riding along Noordhoek Beach is an exhilarating experience.

 Take to the sky

 Take a helicopter trip over the Cape Peninsula for a bird’s-eye view of the Western Cape.
-For a slower pace, try a hot air balloon ride over the sea or the vineyards or a paraglide adventure for an adrenaline rush.
+For a slower pace, try a hot air balloon ride over the sea or the vineyards.
+How about a paragliding adventure for an adrenaline rush?
+Check City Pass for great deals.

-With much of the Western Cape’s coastline, boat charters are available in many locations.
+With much of the Western Cape being along the coast, boat charters are available in many locations.
 Dyer Island Cruises offers boat-based whale watching to see the Marine Big 5, while Circe Launch in Hout Bay takes you to Seal Island.
 For a quieter experience, take a boat ride from the V&A Waterfront.

 Walking Tours